rsecke/rsecke.github.io/_posts/2021-03-26-Setting-Up-Your-Own-Website-Using-Github-Pages.md

 - `git status`: checks the changes made to the repository

-- `git add <file>`: adds files to the index
+- `git add <file>`:  stages file(s) to be added to a commit

-- `git commit -m "<message>"`: snapshots the current changes to your repository
+- `git commit -m "<message>"`: snapshots the current changes of your repository

-- `git push`: pushes the changes in the local repository to GitHub
+- `git push`: pushes the changes in a local repository to a central repository
   - `git push -u origin main`: pushes the commit to the main branch of your repository

 ## Resources